Modern bank in Kuala Lumpur

 Local Multi-Currency Accounts

-HSBC and CIMB offer accounts allowing you to hold EUR and MYR simultaneously.
-Very practical for saving without immediate conversion.
+HSBC and CIMB offer accounts that let you hold EUR and MYR at the same time.
+Very handy for saving without converting straight away.

 Money management